SDGforskning/sdg-strings/SDG15_query_action_WoS.md

                 OR "Forest under certification"
                 OR "Certified forest area"
                 )
           )
-          OR ("protected" NEAR/3 "forest*")
-          OR ("reserved" NEAR/3 "forest*")
+        OR (("protected" OR "reserved") NEAR/3 "forest*")
         OR "UN Strategic Plan for Forests" OR "UNSPF" OR "Global Forest Goals" OR "GFG$"
         )
   )
   NEAR/15 ("*forest*" OR "woodland$" OR "silvicultur*" OR "arboricultur*") )